YumaYX/rubydemodoc/input/file/write.md

-This Ruby code snippet demonstrates how to write to a file using the `File.write` method.
-The first argument is the path of the file to be written, and the second argument is the string to be written to the file.
-In this case, the file path is `'input/file/filewr.txt'`, and the string being written is `'Hello'`.
+This Ruby code snippet demonstrates writing the string "Hello" to a file named "filewr.txt" located in the "input/file" directory.
+The `File.write` method takes two arguments: the path to the file and the string to be written.
+If the file does not exist, it will be created.
+If the file exists, its contents will be overwritten with the new string.